Hiring a Domestic Helper through an Agency

 Work Permit Rules for a Domestic Helper/Nanny

 If you are an expat, then you cannot submit your domestic helper's or nanny's work permit paperwork until your own work permit has been approved.
 It is also illegal to have them pay for their own work permit.
-Helpers are not allowed to have dependents on their work permit, and the absolute maximum time they can stay on the Island is ten years.
+Helpers are not allowed to have dependants on their work permit, and the absolute maximum time they can stay on the Island is 10 years.
 You can take out a work permit for any nationality as long as you can demonstrate a genuine need.

 The Department of Workforce Opportunities & Residency Cayman (WORC) does not usually grant expats a work permit for a domestic helper or a nanny unless they can show sufficient need, i.e. they have children who need looking after.
 In this case, you'll need to provide certified copies of the birth certificate of each child to be cared for and think carefully about the information you provide in your cover letter to support your application.